The MUSE Hubble Ultra Deep Field Survey XVI. The angular momentum of low-mass star-forming galaxies. A cautionary tale and insights from TNG50: Measuring angular momentum

-\galpak\ convolves the model with the Point Spread Function (PSF) and the instrumental Line Spread Function (LSF), which implies that the parameters are `intrinsic`, i.e. corrected for beam smearing and instrumental effects.
+\galpak\ convolves the model with the Point Spread Function (PSF) and the instrumental Line Spread Function (LSF), which implies that the parameters are ``intrinsic'', that is corrected for beam smearing and instrumental effects.
 Here, we use a Moffat PSF as characterized in \citet{BaconR_17a}, and we use Eq.~(7) of \citet{BaconR_17a} for the LSF.

 \galpak\ uses a simple Metropolis-Hasting (MH) algorithm to optimize the parameters whose posterior distributions are given by the chain posteriors.
-As described in \citet{BoucheN_15a}, the \galpak\ implementation of the MH uses a non-standard Cauchy proposal distribution which shortens the burn-in phase considerably, but suffers, like most MH algorithms, from the need to manually tune the width of the proposal distribution.
+As described in \citet{BoucheN_15a}, the \galpak\ implementation of the MH uses a nonstandard Cauchy proposal distribution which shortens the burn-in phase considerably, but suffers, like most MH algorithms, from the need to manually tune the width of the proposal distribution.

 Since its initial release, the following improvements and new features have been implemented in \galpak.
 First, in order to quantify the chain convergence for each parameter, \galpak\ performs the \citet{GewekeJ_92a}'s convergence diagnostic test for each of the parameters, which is a $Z$-test of equality of means (of two parts of the chain) where auto-correlation in the samples is taken into account.
 Second, \galpak\ can now adapt the widths of the Cauchy proposal distribution automatically.
 Third, and most importantly, \galpak\ is now (since v1.20) compatible with the \textsc{emcee} code \citep{emcee}. \textsc{emcee} has the advantage that its multi-walkers remove the need to tune the proposal distribution, but it has the disadvantage to retain the Normal proposal distribution which is very slow and inefficient in reaching convergence because the Gaussian function does not have broad wings.
 For our purposes, we combine the self-tuning of our fast MH algorithm implemented in \galpak\ with the \textsc{emcee} sampler once convergence is reached as follows: we first run the self-tuning of our fast MH algorithm with Cauchy sampling, and then use the \textsc{emcee} sampler once convergence is reached.